dezashibi-c-projects/dthreads/README.md

 - **`DThreadSemaphore`**
   Represents a semaphore in the DThreads library.
   The `DThreadSemaphore` structure is used to control access to a resource by multiple threads.
 Semaphores are used to limit the number of threads that can access a resource concurrently.

-### **Constant Macro Documentation**

-#### **`DTHREAD_RWLOCK_AVAILABLE`**

-This macro indicates the availability of read-write locks (RWLocks) within the DThreads library.
-If this macro is defined, it means that the platform supports RWLocks, and the corresponding APIs (`dthread_rwlock_init`, `dthread_rwlock_rdlock`, etc.) are available for use.
-On platforms where RWLocks are not supported, this macro is undefined, and the RWLock-related APIs will not be available.

-#### **`DTHREAD_CREATION_FLAG_AVAILABLE`**

-This macro signifies that thread creation flags are available on the platform.
-These flags allow additional control over thread behavior at the time of creation, such as setting the thread to be created in a suspended state.
-If this macro is defined, the `DThreadAttr` structure includes a `dwCreationFlags` member for Windows or an equivalent in POSIX systems.

-#### **`DTHREAD_BARRIER_AVAILABLE`**

-This macro indicates whether barrier synchronization primitives are supported on the platform.
-A barrier is a point where multiple threads must wait until all have reached the barrier before any can proceed.
-If this macro is defined, the barrier-related functions (`dthread_barrier_init`, `dthread_barrier_wait`, etc.) are available.
-If not defined, barrier synchronization is not supported on the platform, and these functions will not be present.

-#### **`DTHREAD_SEMAPHORE_AVAILABLE`**

-This macro indicates the availability of semaphores within the DThreads library.
-Semaphores are synchronization primitives used to control access to a common resource by multiple threads.
-If this macro is defined, semaphore-related functions (`dthread_semaphore_init`, `dthread_semaphore_wait`, etc.) are available for use.
-In the absence of this macro, semaphore support is not provided by the platform, and these functions will be excluded.

-#### **`DTHREAD_MUTEX_TYPE_AVAILABLE`**

-This macro is used to indicate whether the platform supports different types of mutexes.
-In POSIX systems, this corresponds to the availability of `pthread_mutexattr_settype`.
-The `DThreadMutexAttr` structure will include a `type` member to specify the mutex type, such as normal, recursive, or error-checking.
-If this macro is not defined, only the default mutex type is supported.

-#### **`DTHREAD_MUTEX_ROBUST_AVAILABLE`**

-This macro indicates the availability of robust mutexes, which are designed to handle cases where a thread holding a mutex is terminated without releasing it.
-If defined, the `DThreadMutexAttr` structure will include a `robust` member, and functions like `dthread_mutex_init` will support robust mutex attributes.
-In the absence of this macro, robust mutexes are not supported.

-#### **`DTHREAD_MUTEX_PROTOCOL_AVAILABLE`**

-This macro denotes the availability of mutex protocol attributes, which control the priority inversion handling mechanism.
-If defined, the `DThreadMutexAttr` structure includes a `protocol` member to specify the mutex protocol.
-This feature is primarily available on real-time operating systems and is not commonly supported on all platforms.

-#### **`DTHREAD_MUTEX_PRIOCEILING_AVAILABLE`**

-This macro indicates that the platform supports the priority ceiling attribute for mutexes.
-If defined, the `DThreadMutexAttr` structure will include a `prioceiling` member, allowing you to set the priority ceiling for mutexes to prevent priority inversion.
-If not defined, priority ceiling is not supported by the platform.

-#### **`DTHREAD_DEBUG`**

-This macro is used to control the logging of debug information within the DThreads library.
-When defined, it enables the `dthread_debug` and `dthread_debug_args` function macros, which logs internal operations and state changes.
-This is useful for development and troubleshooting but should be disabled in production builds to avoid performance overhead.

 ## Usage Guide